Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example1/README.md

 * Controller handles:
   * Requests from the user
   * Issues commands and modifies the model
-  * Decides which view to be returned to the user
+  * Decides which view to be returned to the user.